Battle of Carrhae: Invasion of Parthia

 Late in the winter Artavasdes visited Crassus's camp at the head of a force of 6,000 cavalrymen, and reiterated his offer to provide troops if Crassus would march through Armenia.
 Again Crassus refused, possibly because he felt Roman forces were enough and may not have trusted Artavasdes completely, as he had been close to Pompey.
 Orodes, now the unchallenged king of Parthia after having defeated and executed his brother, also sent an emissary to discuss possible terms of peace.
 Crassus was not interested, seeking the political benefits of victory on Rome's terms, but did nothing to conceal his troops and preparations during the visit, allowing the Parthians to gain valuable intelligence.

 In the spring of 53 BC, Crassus began marching on the Parthian heartland.
 Orodes divided his army and took most of the soldiers, mainly foot archers with a small amount of cavalry, to punish the Armenians himself.
 He sent the rest of his forces, an all-cavalry force under the command of spahbod Surena, to scout out and harass Crassus's army.
 Orodes did not anticipate that Surena's heavily outnumbered force would be able to defeat Crassus and merely wanted to delay him.
 Plutarch describes Surena's force as "a thousand mail-clad horsemen and a still greater number of light-armed cavalry".
 Including slaves and vassals, Surena's expedition numbered ten thousand in total, supported by a baggage train of one thousand camels.

 Crassus received directions from the Osroene chieftain Ariamnes, who had assisted Pompey in his eastern campaigns.
 Crassus trusted Ariamnes, who, however, was in the pay of the Parthians.
-He urged Crassus to attack at once and falsely stated that the Parthians were weak and disorganized.
+He urged Crassus to attack at once and falsely stated that the Parthians were weak and disorganised.
 He then led Crassus's army into what Plutarch describes as the most desolate part of the desert, far from any water.
-But U.S. Army War College military historian Gregory Hospodor has found that Crassus followed a well-traveled caravan route that passed several towns along the Balikh River, which offered ample water at the time due to spring runoff, casting doubt on Plutarch's suggestion that Ariamnes was deliberately sabotaging Crassus.
+But US Army War College military historian Gregory Hospodor has found that Crassus followed a well-traveled caravan route that passed several towns along the Balikh River, which offered ample water at the time due to spring runoff, casting doubt on Plutarch's suggestion that Ariamnes was deliberately sabotaging Crassus.
 Crassus then received a message from Artavasdes that the main Parthian army was in Armenia, begging him for help.
 Crassus ignored the message and continued his advance into Mesopotamia.

 Scouts sent ahead of the army regularly reported that Surena's forces seemed to be avoiding combat, which along with Ariamnes's information likely reinforced his expectations of a swift, decisive victory once battle was joined.
 He encountered Surena's army near the town of Carrhae on the morning of 9 June, when the reconnaissance screen found the scouts had been slain and a large force of cavalry was approaching.